 Get to know me

-Previously, Melinda worked on PCRD’s DMAP (Defense Manufacturing Assistance Program) team, assisting counties and regions affected by defense downsizing and coached SET (Stronger Economies Together) regions across the state to build local coalitions and write high-quality plans of action.
-In addition, she served on a team with the regional community development educators to create/refine curriculum for the Business Retention & Expansion (BR&E), Community Leadership, Enhancing the Quality of Public Spaces and (national award-winning) Beginners Guide to Grant Writing programs.
+Previously, Melinda worked on PCRD’s DMAP (Defense Manufacturing Assistance Program) team, assisting counties and regions affected by defense downsizing, coached SET (Stronger Economies Together) regions across the state to build local coalitions and write high-quality plans of action, and served on the state ROZI (Rural Opportunity Zone Initiative) team.
+In addition, she was part of the Purdue Community Development Extension team that created/refined curriculum for the Business Retention & Expansion (BR&E), Community Leadership, Enhancing the Quality of Public Spaces and (national award-winning) Beginners Guide to Grant Writing programs.

-Melinda spent three years (2004-2007) developing a successful Latino Community Learning Center/Pl@za Comunitaria in Frankfort, Indiana, followed by three years (2007-2010) as the Learning Network Coordinator of Clinton County, building local educational and workforce capacity through grant funding and fee-based revenue.
+Melinda spent three years (2004-2007) developing a successful Latino Community Learning Center/Pl@za Comunitaria in Frankfort, Indiana, followed by three years (2007-2010) as the Learning Network of Clinton County Coordinator, building local educational and workforce capacity through grant funding and fee-based revenue.
 In 2010, upon obtaining her Master’s degree from Purdue University in Extension/adult education, she became a community development educator in Clinton County, trailblazing such spotlight programs as Breaking Back into the Workforce, Reality Language instruction for manufacturing/service industries, Local Government: Closest to the People, Industry Leader Lunch Series, Small Business Networking, Summer Kids Workshops, the Clinton County Tutoring Program and Leadership Clinton County.
-In her role at PCRD, Melinda leverages the experience she gained working with her local community and expands it into regional impact for the state of Indiana.
+In 2016, she moved into the role as statewide community development specialist, but still retained her connection with Clinton County as a board member for the Learning Network.
+In 2020, she became the Learning Network’s Director and continues in that role.

 Authored news